frogman141/special_event_permit_sd/README.md

 - What type of events are considered special events?
 - What are the most common types of special events?
 - What is the geographic distribution of Special Events?
-- What other questions do you need to ask?